justinmahar/SublimeCSAutocompletePlus/README.md

 ```

 * `coffee_autocomplete_plus_function_return_types` -- Mappings for the return types of special functions, like jQuery.
-  - You may want to make calls directly off of special functions.
+  - You may want to make calls directly off of the returned values of special functions.
 For example, when using jQuery, you might type `$(selector).` and want some autocomplete suggestions.
 If you have a custom type defined, you can map the returns of function names, like `$` and `jQuery`, to that custom type.
 See the next config section for defining custom types.
   - Expected value: Array of objects.
 Each object has a `function_names` property that maps to an array of string names, and a `type_name` property that maps to the string name of the type the functions return.
   - Example: